datasciencewithdaniel/capture-the-data-flag/README.md

 ## Challenge 3 - 3 Points

-In order to compete at the competitions in this dataset such as the World Championships and the Grand Prix Final, skaters have to qualify at other events and be invited. **Which event has the greatest number of skaters from a single nationality?** This answer should be a `year`, a `competition`, a `nationality`, and an integer for the number of skaters associated with that event.
+In order to compete at the competitions in this dataset such as the World Championships and the Grand Prix Final, skaters have to qualify at other events and be invited. **Which event has the greatest number of skaters from a single nationality?** This answer should be a `year`, a `competition`, a three-digit `nationality` code, and an integer for the number of skaters associated with that event.

 ## Challenge 4 - 4 Points